Are you often told not to slouch, but you find that you can’t adjust your posture even when you try really hard?

-Kyphosis is a health condition where your upper spine has an excessive curvature.
+Kyphosis is a health condition which causes an excessive curvature in your upper spine.

 A healthy spine is naturally curved in the neck, upper back, and lower back areas.

-This curved shape helps to help absorb shock and support the weight of your head, and is considered good posture.
+This curved shape helps absorb shock and support the weight of your head, and is what is referred to when we talk about good posture.